^

 "What?"

-That's the moment Exile and the others strike from behind in perfect silence.
+That's the moment the Exile and his new friends strike from behind in perfect silence.
 The fire is too bright, too close, he can't see into the desert beyond it, and it is from that blind darkness they seem to appear.
 They twist the necks of the two sitting drifters - a quick turn and a snap, and they fall limp.

-The lookout screams and fires instinctively, fumbling the gun.
-She flinches from the Supermutant, still standing close behind her, and screaming shoots him in the chest.
+Emily screams and leaps instinctively for the gun she put down, and rises fumbling the peashooter.
+She flinches from the Supermutant, still standing close behind her, and reflexively shoots him in the chest, eyes wide and panic-blind.

-His vision goes red.
-The pain reminds him now of where he's seen little people like this before.
-The white room, with the scary green acid.
+It's a pinprick, like a wasp sting, but his vision goes red.
+The pain reminds him at last of where he's seen little people like this before.
+Mr. Clipboard!
+The white room, with the green acid vats.
 Tiny people with their puny little bodies, with their too-small faces.
 People like the ones in the white room, with the labcoats!
 Like the people that hurt him!

 He goes somewhere out of his mind.
 Before he even knows where he is, he's kicked a hole through the drifter's chest, and is punching the shattered remains of her face into the ground.
-There's blood absolutely everywhere, and it takes two of the other giants to pull him off the corpse and hold him down.
+There's blood absolutely everywhere, and it takes two of his new friends to pull him off the small corpse and hold him down.

 "Deep breaths," Exile says, crouching next to him.
 "Do it or I'll break your nose."

 The threat centres him.
 Reluctantly, still blind with rage, he breathes raggedly in and out.
-The other giants let him go.
+They let him go.

 "Good."